mathieujobin/weak_parameters/README.md

 # WeakParameters
-Validates `params` in your controller.
+Validates `params` in your sinatra app.

 ## Installation
 ```ruby